miataigeli/capstone_FHIS/README.md

 - For the rule-based model, please run src/rule-based_model.ipynb.
 - For tree models, src/tree_models.ipynb.
 - For SVM, svm_pipeline.ipyn.
 - For the neural network BERT model, src/bert_pipe_darya.ipynb.
 We recommend to use Google Colab to run the BERT model.
+Ensure that you copy `*.json` files in `data` directory into `/content/drive/MyDrive/capstone/corpus` before using the BERT model.